 This project is somewhat technical in nature, but not overly specialized.
-Considering the Portland Metro market and current work backlogs, it could be assumed that 5-10 firms would bid on this project.
-This delivery method appeals to construction firms who are qualified to build complex construction projects taking place on an active campus.
+Considering the Portland Metro market, it could be assumed that 5-10 firms would bid on this project.
+This delivery method appeals to more construction firms who are qualified to complex automotive type improvements.